Evan-Tyo/Blog/content/documents/general/postgresql-introduction/index.md

 ---

 # Overview
-Documenting and learning PostgreSQL.
+Downloading, installing, and documenting PostgreSQL introductory content.

 ---

-# Download and install
+# Setup
-Process in downloading and installing PostgreSQL.\
+Process for downloading and installing PostgreSQL.
 These steps will also include downloading pgAdmin, a PostgreSQL tool.

 ### Download PostgreSQL
 Navigate to the [PostgreSQL Website](https://www.postgresql.org/).